renatabiniek/writing-room/README.md

 7. A notification message will show up that the page is getting ready to be published
 8. Once refreshed, the message will change to *Your site is published* and a link to the deployed site will be provided:

-    The live link can be found here: https://renatabiniek.github.io/writing-room/
+    The live site can be found here: https://renatabiniek.github.io/writing-room/

     ![Published Site](docs/screenshots/published-site.webp)